amiralimi/cv_hws/README.md

   * Add Salt and Pepper noise to an image and fix it with Median Filter and Gaussian Filter and compare the results.

  [Here](HW6/README.md) is the result.

+### HW7
+For this assignment we were told to add Gaussian noise to a picture, then fix it with Median and Gaussian Filter.